JBrinco/Chromapy/README.md

 # Manual <a name="manual"></a>

 Each submodule is treated separately, and functions (mostly) independently.
 For fine-grained control or more comments/instructions check the source code.
 Also, the examples and templates are your friends, use them.
-The following explanation deals mostly with interacting directly with the python module.
+The first subsection deals with using the scripts, which will be most convenient for users not familiar with python.
+The following explanations for each submodule deal mostly with interacting directly with python.
+The module has several dependencies, which you have to figure out how to install (just google it).
+These are: `numpy`, `seaborn`, `scikit-learn` and `rpy2`.

+## Scripts

 If you want to use the scripts, you can pass the option -h to get help and guidance.
 For example, if you want to use the experimental design module, just open a terminal window in the same folder as the scripts and write:

 ```shell